Skip to content

 • A confidence distribution breakdown (high/medium/low)

-Confidence gates control which AI results are eligible for automatic application.
+Confidence thresholds highlight uncertain suggestions during review and preflight.
 Each suggestion's per-field confidence score is checked against configurable thresholds:

 • Global threshold (confidenceThresholdGlobal) -- floor applied to all fields

-• Per-field thresholds (confidenceThresholdCorrespondent, confidenceThresholdDocumentType, confidenceThresholdTags) -- per-field overrides; the effective threshold is the higher of global and per-field
+• Per-field thresholds (confidenceThresholdTitle, confidenceThresholdCorrespondent, confidenceThresholdDocumentType, confidenceThresholdTags) -- per-field overrides; the effective threshold is the higher of global and per-field

 Cost Tracking